Jonassveistrup/accounting-contracts-in-collaboration-space/state-machine/README.md

   - the cover pages used in the narration video
 - `scenario-paper-narration-video-transcript.pdf`
   - a complete transcript of the narration video
+- `AAA-SPARK-2020-06-McCarthy-keynote-slides-with-links.pdf`
+  - excerpted slides with hyperlinks cited in the video

 ## Narration video of the state machine scenario PDF